tkohlmeier/protractor-beautiful-reporter/README.md

 ## IMPORTANT !
 * Jasmine 1 is no longer supported
+* If you get `Error: TypeError: Cannot set property 'searchSettings' of undefined` in version 1.2.6 you have to add `clientSettings:{}` to your options (e.g. after the `baseDirectory` setting)

-* Version 1.2.6: needs an extra parameter 'clientDefaults: {}' in the options block until a bug is fixed:
+Version 1.2.6: needs an extra parameter 'clientDefaults: {}' in the options block else you will get an

 ## Features
 * Browser's Logs (only for Chrome)